 Cost: £17.50 online in advance and £10.50 for children over 5.

 Take a stroll through the less crowded Craigmillar Castle for one of the best things to do in Edinburgh with kids.

 This medieval castle has plenty of space to run around and play pretend, making it a great choice for more active children.
 The rural scenery makes this an excellent choice for a quick city break.

-If your children are old enough to climb 287 steps (or you’re strong enough to carry them, but we warned it’s narrow!) make your way to the top of the Scott Monument for sweeping views of Edinburgh.
+If your children are old enough to climb 287 steps (or you’re strong enough to carry them, but we warn you, it’s narrow!) make your way to the top of the Scott Monument for sweeping views of Edinburgh.

 Real Mary King’s Close

 Best suited for kids over 5 years old, the Real Mary King’s Close offers a look at the old streets of Edinburgh that your kids won’t forget.